Historical rankings of prime ministers of Australia

 Several surveys of academics and the general public have been conducted to evaluate and rank the performance of the prime ministers of Australia.

 According to Paul Strangio of Monash University, there has been little academic interest in ranking Australian prime ministers, unlike the numerous surveys conducted on American presidents and British prime ministers.
 The few surveys that have been conducted have been quite unscientific, with respondents chosen at random and no efforts made to measure personal biases.
 Strangio notes that "the dominant methodology for studying the nation's leaders has been individual-centered biographies [...] the relatively small number of collective anthologies have treated each prime minister discretely rather than undertaking comparative analysis of their leadership performance, let alone contemplating qualities of greatness in the office".

-Surveys of historians
+Surveys of academics

 The Canberra Times (1992)

 In 1992, The Canberra Times asked "almost 300 political scientists and historians at every Australian university" to nominate the five greatest prime ministers in Australian history; 143 responded.
 Five points were awarded to the prime minister each respondent judged to be the greatest, and so on down to one point for the fifth-greatest prime minister; some respondents awarded half points.
 Ben Chifley received the most overall points in the survey (and was judged to be the overall winner), although Alfred Deakin was nominated as the greatest prime minister by the most respondents.
 The four shortest-serving prime ministers were excluded from consideration, as well as the serving prime minister, Paul Keating.
 The total number of points was not published for prime ministers ranked outside the ten (except for those who received no points), only the order.